Programmierpraktikum-MVA/edgeAI/data/roadsigns/README.md

 **Data structure:**
-Each .png image has a corresponding .xml file (road0.png has road0.xml) Each "object' within the xml file corresponds to a bbox :
+Each .png image has a corresponding .xml file (road0.png has road0.xml) Each "object" within the xml file corresponds to a bbox :